 Most of these scenes are packed with people doing things.
 This makes them perfect to talk verbs – present, past, or present progressive.
 I like to use these scenes as a generalization tool for this instead of the beginning stages of teaching verbs.
 Use the scenes to point to a character and ask: What is she doing?
 What did he do?

 Use the scenes to work on answering various questions correctly: Who is that?
 What is that?
 Why is he crying?
 Where is the dog?
 When do you go swimming?
-It’s easy to come up with different types of WH question to ask with the variety of scenes and many things happening in each one.
+It’s easy to come up with different types of WH questions to ask with the variety of scenes and many things happening in each one.

-Have your student work on sentence formulation with an engaging scene of their choice.
+Have your students work on sentence formulation with an engaging scene of their choice.
 Ask them to describe something they see.
 If needed, prompt your student with a more specific question, such as: Tell me what the boy did.
 Use a sentence scaffold to focus the sentences on including something specific, for example, pronouns or past tense verbs. (eg. He/she + is + -ing.)

 Give simple 1-step directions or complex multi-step directions!
-For example, “Point to the chair” or “Touch the girl with brown hair, then find the boy sleeping, and last point to the red car”.
+For example, “Point to the chair” or “Touch the girl with brown hair, then find the boy sleeping, and last point to the red car.”